ansrlm/bf-lifecycle/README.md

 ## Demo

-[Here](https://ansrlm.github.io/bf-lifecycle) is the demo of infinitescroll
+[Here](https://ansrlm.github.io/bf-lifecycle) is the demo of bf-lifecycle

 ```html
 <a href="ansrlm.github.io/bf-lifecycle" />